olavea/The-1-2-3-Skill-Builder-Session-Starter/README.md

     - [ ] 🐊
     - [ ] 🐊

-    For each time today's dev-task is done check a box.
+    For each time today's dev-task is done check a box with a v.
 The point is to count your reps, no need to do all 8 😉.

 3.  **Your Taskerbell-Task is Tiny**